influxdata/telegraf/plugins/outputs/datadog/README.md

   ## Override the default (none) compression used to send data.
   ## Supports: "zlib", "none"
   # compression = "none"

+  ## When non-zero, converts count metrics submitted by inputs.statsd
+  ## into rate, while dividing the metric value by this number.
+  ## Note that in order for metrics to be submitted simultaenously alongside
+  ## a Datadog agent, rate_interval has to match the interval used by the
+  ## agent - which defaults to 10s
+  # rate_interval = 0s
 ```

 ## Metrics